Click here for the companion R script for this lecture.

 ## 5 Poisson 6327.714 6327.664 4049.633378 0.000 2 -3161.832

 This AIC table shows us that the simplest model is best!
-Despite the fact that the deviance is lowest for the full model! (principle of parsimony at work)
+Despite the fact that the deviance is lowest for the full model (principle of parsimony at work)

+Can we do model selection in a Bayesian framework?
+The answer is yes!
 One metric that is used by Bayesians for model selection is the Bayes Factor (below).
-The Bayes factor is defined as the ratio of marginal likelihoods.
+The Bayes factor is defined as the ratio of marginal likelihoods of two models.

 In addition, there are some I-T metrics for Bayesian analyses that make model selection pretty much as easy as building an AIC table!